def9a2a4/defCoreLib-docs/readmes/bbanners.md

 To remove banners on beds, flag banners, or large banners, break the block they were placed on, or right click the block with shears.
 Large/Huge banners placed on the floor behave like regular banners, in that they can be facing different directions.
 Flag banners can also be facing any direction, and a single "pole" can have many flag banners.

+Banners placed on blocks that get moved by a [Mechanism](https://github.com/def9a2a4/defCoreLib/blob/main/docs/readmes/mech.md) (doors, rotators, minecart structures, ...) ride along and re-attach where the structure lands — or drop as items when the landing orientation can't host them (e.g. a drawbridge tipping a wall banner sideways).

 ## Images